 More than anything the fit is what sets your bespoke jeans apart from the mass product.
-The pattern is drafted from your individual measurements and style choices.
+The pattern is hand drafted from your individual measurements and style choices.
 Hence the superior fit.
 The jeans are the quintessential 5 pocket jeans, but made with sartorial refinement and precision.
 The best of both worlds.
 Think James Dean at Savile Row.

 “There isn’t a better artisan making jeans on the planet – on par with my favourite tailor (John Hitchcock) and shoemaker (Koji Suzuki) for marrying the holy trinity of fit, style and make”.